jsfehler/stere/README.rst

 Basic Usage
 -----------

-Fundementally, a Page Object is just a Python class.
+Fundamentally, a Page Object is just a Python class.

 A minimal Stere Page Object should: